eatasal/RFM-Analysis-on-E-Commerce-Data/README.md

-# SQL RFM-Analysis-on-E-Commerce-Data
+# RFM-Analysis-on-E-Commerce-Data
-RFM Analysis with E-Commerce Data Using PostgreSQL Resources
+RFM Analysis with SQL on E-Commerce Data

 # RFM Analysis on E-Commerce Data